ToniWonKanobi/theoveranalyzed.net/posts/2015/1/14/this-imac-concept-is-ridiculous-in-the-best-possible-way.md

 	<figcaption>"Macintosh 128M with Retina display"</figcaption>
 </figure>

 I have an 'Apple Gear Bucket List' of sorts.
-I'm quite certain the [Macintosh 128K][m] has to be at the top of the heap.
+I'm quite certain the [Macintosh 128K][1] has to be at the top of the heap.
 Until then, I will happily live in this fantasy.

-[m]: https://en.m.wikipedia.org/wiki/Macintosh_128K "Wikipedia: the original Macintosh"
+[1]: https://en.m.wikipedia.org/wiki/Macintosh_128K "Wikipedia: the original Macintosh"